LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 know how to handle types that were *not invented* when the compiler was written?

 The answer is to have common features among all objects.
-Any object has a ``ToString`` method.
+Any object has a ``ToString`` method, and that method is used implicitly when an object is used with a string concatenation, and also for ``Write``.
 The default version supplied by the system is not very useful for an object that it knows nothing about!
 You need to define your own version, one that knows how you have defined your type with its own specific instance variables.